Shuchong-LI/scenarios/python/lab-python-is-operator/step4.md

 print(obj3.value is obj4.value)
 ```

-The output of the above code should be `True`, since the `value` attribute is a mutable object and both instances share the same object in memory.
+The output of the above code should be `False`, since the `value` attribute is a mutable object and both instances do not share the same object in memory.